 Remember, quality is better than quantity when it comes to your slides about future Custom Mobile App.

 What can I create a pitch decks in?

 The great news is that you don’t need expensive design software to create your deck.

 Microsoft PowerPoint or Apple’s Keynote is both free and works well.

 Cloud design programs like Canva are really good too.
-Canva even comes with pitch deck templates that you can customize with your colors and fonts of choice!
+Canva even comes with perfect pitch deck templates that you can customize with your colors and fonts of choice!

 If you aren’t comfortable creating the doc yourself, then consider hiring a graphic designer to put a template together for you.

 Once you have a perfectly designed deck, the next step is to populate it with information.

 Even with ten slides, there is a lot you need to cover In your pitch deck!